Douglas P.: Personal life

+Religious views

+Although Pearce does not subscribe to a specific religion, Pearce has stated on several occasions that he believes in the paranormal, deities, the occult, and some aspects of spirituality.
+In a 1998 interview with the publication Scapegoat, Pearce stated that "I feel it is part of my duty to be part of the process of resurrection for want of a better word [sic] of my indigenous religion.
+The Christ-time is nearly over and it’s important to awaken the old Gods".
+In the same interview Pearce states that he was never baptized as a child, "so Jesus Christ has never meant anything to me".

 Political views

 In 2017, Oregon record label Soleilmoon Recordings was listed on the Southern Poverty Law Center's hate group registry for distributing albums by Death in June, and Boyd Rice's project NON.
 Charles Powne, the label's owner, denied that Soleilmoon was racist, and said that Pearce and Rice are not racist either.
-The SPLC pointed out a 1996 quote from Pearce where he proudly aligned with Eurocentric racialism: "I am totally Eurocentric.
+The SPLC pointed out a 1996 quote from Pearce where he proudly aligned with Eurocentrism: "I am totally Eurocentric.
 I'm not overly concerned with the past but I do care about the present and the future.
 European culture, morals, ethics, whatever are under attack from all sides these days."
+In a 2000 interview Pearce stated that he and Tony Wakeford were determined to keep Death in June out of politics.
+While Pearce and Wakeford were both vehemently anti-fascist and worked with the Anti-Nazi League while in Crisis, Pearce stated that "the preoccupations of the masses left a very bad taste in our mouths.
+Death in June has never done that".